-A Full Local's Guide of the Best Things to do in Boulder Colorado
+A Full 2022 Local's Guide to All Things Boulder, Colorado

 We're pretty positive that you've heard of Boulder, Colorado.
-Do Birkenstocks, Subarus, organic produce, and college kids partying on the street come to mind?
-There are certainly a whole slew of stereotypes around this well-known Colorado travel destination.
+Do Birkenstocks, Subarus, organic produce, and college students partying on the street come to mind?
+There is certainly a whole slew of stereotypes around this well-known Colorado travel destination.

 Boulder is a college town obsessed with partying and buffalos.

 Boulder County is an odd juxtaposition between barefoot hippies and a booming tech industry.

 Boulderites are always outdoors (rock climbing, biking, you name it) and never work.

 Lululemon athletic leggings count as dress-up attire for a night out with friends.

 As Colorado natives, we can confirm that those stereotypes are not too far off.
 In fact, Boulder was named the Happiest City in the U.S. by National Geographic Magazine in 2017.

 This city, located at the foothills of the Rocky Mountains, has so much to offer and makes for a great getaway weekend.
 A quintessential Boulder, Colorado weekend trip should include at least one outdoor activity like hiking the Flatiron Mountains, rock climbing, or mountain biking.
 If you're not the outdoorsy type, downtown Boulder is packed with local breweries, quirky shops, museums, theaters, and restaurants.
 You could even make Boulder your home base to explore Rocky Mountain National Park.